|Did You Know Magic|

 Jay Kirkman started playing with Limited Edition Alpha, but took pauses from the game throughout its 20 year run.
 Most recently he turned to preconstructed decks, falling in love with them and has never looked back.
 He runs the preconstructed deck review site Ertai’s Lament, where he’s written the equivalent of over fourteen books- all on preconstructed Magic!
-Jay lives in Kentucky with his wonderful wife and kids.
-An analyst by day, when not playing Magic he’s following Glasgow Celtic and Louisville City FC, running a soccer supporters group, blogging and podcasting on soccer, and advocating for reform of the American soccer landscape.
+Jay lives in Kentucky with his patient wife and four amazing kids.
+A healthcare consultant by day, when not playing Magic he’s following Glasgow Celtic and Louisville City FC, running a soccer supporters group, blogging and podcasting on soccer, and advocating for reform of the American soccer landscape.

 Kevin Crimin is a Magic: The Gathering YouTube commentator living in Salt Lake City, Utah.
 He is passionate about all things deck building, whether it's tuning the latest tournament decks, researching budget decks for new players, or concocting the next "rogue deck" to surprise his opponents with.
 He qualified for Pro Tour Dragon's Maze with his budget "Soul Sisters" Modern deck, and is excited to play in his first Pro Tour.
 You can also check out his channel.

-Kyle Boggemes is a professional players with multiple top Grand Prix finishes, including a Top 8 at DC in 2010, and standing with more than 60 lifetime Pro Points with career best Top 8 at 2010's Pro Tour San Diego.
-He's also pursing a Masters in Finance, and plays locally at Get Your Game On in Ann Arbor, MI, and is sponsored by R.I.W Hobbies.
+Kyle Boggemes is a professional player with multiple Grand Prix top 8s, including a victory at Cincinnati in 2014, and standing with more than 110 lifetime Pro Points with career best Top 8 at 2010's Pro Tour San Diego.
+He's a Financial Analyst at Barracuda Networks, plays locally at Get Your Game On in Ann Arbor, MI, and is sponsored by R.I.W Hobbies.

 Mike Linnemann is a writer by trade, formerly writing flavor text for the Magic creative team and directing art at Fantasy Flight Games with their LCG lines.
 He's a resident Vorthos, covering art, storyline and working in the industry.